chipslays/porter/README.md

 > **NOTICE:** Set path only after you set worker instance (`server()->setWorker($worker)`).

-> **NOTICE:** If path not setting, data will be stored in RAM.
+> **NOTICE:** If you not provide path or an incorrect path, data will be stored in RAM.
 After server restart you lose your data.

 ### `put(string $key, mixed $value): void`